MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospective.md

 ### What parts of your plan went as expected?

-- All solutions and reviews were submitted on time, which avoided last-minute
+- All solutions and reviews were submitted on time, which avoided last-
-  issues.
+  minute issues.
 - Everyone picked up foundational Git and GitHub skills, along with an
   introduction to testing and review workflows.
-- Most team members didn’t need to change their plans—just focus on executing
+- Most team members didn’t need to change their plans—just focus on
-  them better.
+  executing them better.

 ### What parts of your plan did not work out?

 - Communication was a weak point.
-While the project was delivered successfully,
+While the project was delivered
-  better interaction and updates would’ve improved the experience.
+  successfully, better interaction and updates would’ve improved the
+  experience.

 ### Did you need to add things that weren't in your strategy?